Razzmee/Ball-tracking-with-color/README.md

 Information.txt file contain the required file.
 # Experiments with different approach
-I have started with OpenCV

-1st method :- Hough Circle algorithm to detect balls but due to some factors like shadow , make balls udetectable.

-2nd method :- OpenCV Legacy trackers, results are same as 1st method.

-3rd method :- Tryied to Use CNN to build ball detection model.

-4th method :- Use Object Detection Algorithm YoloV3,YoloV4,YoloV5 and YoloV8.
-              YoloV8 {roducing good results.
+I have been using OpenCV to detect balls in images.
+Initially, I attempted to use the Hough Circle algorithm, but it did not work well due to factors such as shadows, which made some balls undetectable.
+I also tried using OpenCV Legacy trackers, but they yielded similar results as the Hough Circle algorithm.

+Next, I explored using a convolutional neural network (CNN) to build a ball detection model, but it did not provide the desired level of accuracy.
+Therefore, I decided to try object detection algorithms, including YoloV3, YoloV4, YoloV5, and YoloV8.
+Out of these, YoloV8 produced the best results

 All tasks were completed successfully, but there was a slight loss in accuracy during ball detection.
 Therefore, I am  building an persistent object detection model that can more smoothly detect and recognize the balls to improve accuracy.